gouthamseattle/dance-registration-portal/memory-bank/progress.md

 ## Known Issues and Limitations

-### ⚠️ Current Limitations
+### ⚠️ Current Considerations
-1. Email notifications not yet triggered on registration/payment
-2. CSV export not exposed in admin UI
-3. Admin bulk comms tooling not implemented
+1. Email delivery depends on valid SMTP credentials and provider policies; use GET /api/admin/debug-email-config and set EMAIL_DEBUG=true for diagnostics.
-4. Drop-in classes endpoint currently returns an empty array
+2. Drop-in classes endpoint currently returns an empty array (placeholder).
-5. Some browser caches may retain older JS without cache-busting

 ### 🐛 Minor Issues
-1. Error UI copy could be improved for clarity in some flows
+1. Error UI copy could be improved in some flows
 2. Some admin features could be more mobile-friendly
-3. Loading indicators could be enhanced in payment steps
+3. Loading indicators could be further enhanced in payment steps

 ## Evolution of Project Decisions